ytchong222/flight_assignment/README.md

 ---

-#### 3. `longestRunWithoutUK`
+ 3. `longestRunWithoutUK`
+   **Finds the 100 most frequent flyers**:
+   - Aggregates the total number of flights for each passenger and joins this result with the passenger details to identify the top 100 passengers.

-Identifies the maximum number of countries visited by passengers without visiting the UK. sample flight data
+sample flight data
 +-----------+----------+---+
 |passengerId|date      |to |